Barrett's Esophagus

 Definition & Facts

-Barrett's esophagus is a condition in which tissue that is similar to the lining of your intestine replaces the tissue lining your esophagus.
-People with Barrett's esophagus may develop a rare cancer called esophageal adenocarcinoma.
+Barrett’s esophagus is a condition in which the lining of your esophagus changes.
+The tissue that lines your esophagus becomes more like the tissue that lines your intestine.
+People with Barrett’s esophagus have a higher risk of developing esophageal cancer.

 A man presses on his chest in pain.